Florissant, Colorado: Demographics

 The United States Census Bureau initially defined the Florissant CDP for the United States Census 2010.

 Town

-Florissant is immediately east of the starting point of the Hayman fire, which became most extensive fire in Colorado history in 2002.
+Florissant is immediately west of the starting point of the Hayman fire, which became most extensive fire in Colorado history in 2002.

 Florissant is served by the Florissant Fire Protection District.
 The District consists of 2 Fire Stations, 3 Engines, 2 Tenders, 3 Rescue Trucks, and a Mule 4WD off-road vehicle.